 A typical intranet portal acts as a centralized place where employees can learn about the latest company activities and access key business applications.
 Its features typically include some form of web content management allowing the display of content and portal capabilities, providing users with access to external links and applications.

-An extranet is a portal that can be accessed by authorized users such as clients, vendors and suppliers, to access and share information.
+An extranet is a portal that can be accessed by authorized users such as clients, vendors and suppliers, to access and share information such as epayables or company assets.
 Similar to a corporate intranet, an extranet is built on a portal and includes web content management capabilities to personalize the site and improve the user experience.

 An enterprise social network (ESN) is an internal social network that applies social media principles and features to connect employees and enhance their interaction at work.
 A typical ESN includes a combination of social and collaborative features, such as an activity stream, the ability to like, comment on, and share pieces of content, profiles, collaborative spaces, and more.